 A 2020 review of studies concluded that participants who regularly ate tofu were less likely to develop this condition (

 The soy isoflavones found in tofu may be partly responsible.
 However, a 2017 study on the beneficial effects of soy foods for type 2 diabetes failed to find a direct link for tofu specifically (

 Moreover, older studies suggest that the protective effects of soy foods against type 2 diabetes may not apply to all soy foods.
 Therefore, more research is needed (

 Soy foods may help protect against diabetes, but more research is needed on tofu itself.

 Due to its high isoflavone content, tofu may offer additional health benefits, including:

-- Antidepressant effects.
-A study in pregnant women suggests that eating an average of 1.8 ounces (49 grams) of tofu per day may reduce the risk of developing depression during pregnancy by up to 28% (
+- Antidepressant effects: A study in pregnant people suggests that eating an average of 1.8 oz (49 g) of tofu per day may reduce the risk of developing depression during pregnancy by up to 28% (

 Although these results are promising, studies are limited and more research is needed.